U.S. flag An official website of the United States government

 The Right to Try Act is one way for patients who have been diagnosed with life-threatening diseases or conditions who have tried all approved treatment options and who are unable to participate in a clinical trial to access certain investigational treatment options.
 FDA’s role in implementing the Right to Try Act is limited to receiving and posting certain information submitted to the agency.

-For patients with serious or immediately life-threatening diseases or conditions, the FDA remains committed to enhancing access to promising investigational medicines for those unable to access investigational medical products through clinical trials.
-This is the mission of our expanded access program.
+For patients with serious or immediately life-threatening diseases or conditions, FDA remains committed to enhancing access to promising investigational medicines for those unable to access investigational medical products through clinical trials.
+This is the mission of our Expanded Access program.
 The agency is dedicated to these purposes, and it has been for more than three decades.

-The Right to Try Act permits/allows eligible patients to have access to eligible investigational drugs.
+The Right to Try Act allows eligible patients to have access to eligible investigational drugs.

 A patient who is eligible for Right to Try is a patient who has:

-• Exhausted approved treatment options and is unable to participate in a clinical trial involving the eligible investigational drug (this must be certified by a physician who is in good standing with their licensing organization or board and who will not be compensated directly by the manufacturer for certifying)
+• Exhausted approved treatment options and is unable to participate in a clinical trial involving the eligible investigational drug (this must be certified by a physician who is in good standing with their licensing organization or board and who will not be compensated directly by the manufacturer for certifying); and

 An eligible investigational drug is an investigational drug:

-• That has not been approved or licensed by the FDA for any use
+• That has not been approved or licensed by FDA for any use;

-• For which an application has been filed with the FDA or is under investigation in a clinical trial that is intended to form the primary basis of a claim of effectiveness in support of FDA approval and is the subject of an active investigational new drug application submitted to the FDA
+• For which an application has been filed with FDA or is under investigation in a clinical trial that is intended to form the primary basis of a claim of effectiveness in support of FDA approval and is the subject of an active investigational new drug application (IND) submitted to FDA; and

-• Whose active development or production is ongoing, and that has not been discontinued by the manufacturer or placed on clinical hold by the FDA
+• Whose active development or production is ongoing, and that has not been discontinued by the manufacturer or placed on clinical hold by FDA.

 Resources